liuzheng/WeChat/README.md

 Then Start Chrome with the switch `--allow-running-insecure-content`

-When you installed gooreplace4chrome plugin , Redirect the `https://res.wx.qq.com/zh_CN/htmledition/v2/js/webwxApp26a1b6.js` to
-`http://localhost:8000/js/webwxApp269d63.js` or if you don't want allow chrome running insecure redirect to `https://www.ilz.me/webwxApp269d63.js`, this js will not update ontime
+When you installed gooreplace4chrome plugin , Redirect the `.*webwxApp.*js` to `http://localhost:8000/js/webwxApp269d63.js` or if you don't want allow chrome running insecure redirect to `https://www.ilz.me/webwxApp269d63.js`, this js will not update ontime